mspano-web/mockup-terminal/README.md

 Additionally, the mockup-management-system and departure-arrival-board projects were created, which are shared and referenced later in this document.
 It is completely free and shared as a contribution to the community.
-It will focus on communication between processes through the use of the Socket.io library Node JS technology and the Typescript language will be used as a base.
+It will focus on communication between processes through the use of the Socket.io library HTML, JS y CSS will be used as a base.
 It is supported by videos that will be published on the YouTube channel: [Developer Web MS](https://www.youtube.com/@developerwebms/playlists)
 (will be published soon)
 ___